42-Short/shortinette/rust/subjects/module-05.md

  * The `new` function must create a new `ThreadPool` instance by spawning `thread_count` threads.
  * The `spawn_task` function must send the task to a thread in the thread pool.
  * When a `ThreadPool` is dropped, its threads must stop.
-If any of the threads panicked, dropping the `ThreadPool` must panic too.
+If any of the threads panicked, en error should be printed to standard error.

 When a thread is not executing a task, it waits until one is available and executes it.